-Caroline joined our team in 2017, she is responsible for developing business and managing and mentoring the building consultancy team and for ensuring the successful delivery of projects.
+As a Fellow of the RICS, Caroline leads our building consultancy team.
+She is responsible for developing business and managing and mentoring her team to ensure the successful delivery of projects.

 To help building owners and occupiers get the best value from their assets, Caroline’s team provide the full range of building consultancy services throughout the lifecycle of a property or estate.

-Previously at Lambert Smith Hampton, Caroline brings a wealth of experience of working with high profile clients such as: BT, Northern Rail, NHS, Nationwide, Harrogate International Centre, Royal London, Countrywide, Carphone Warehouse, Nuffield Health and Thornton’s.
+Previously at Lambert Smith Hampton, Caroline joined Bowman Riley in 2017 bringing a wealth of experience of working with high profile clients such as: BT, Northern Rail, NHS, Nationwide, Harrogate International Centre, Royal London, Countrywide, Carphone Warehouse, Nuffield Health and Thornton’s.

-In her spare time, Caroline enjoys watching films, cooking and yoga.
+In her spare time, Caroline enjoys watching films, cooking and is a qualified yoga instructor.

 Darren Bush – Director